40+ Years of Wexford Model Railway Club

-The club moved to it's purpose built clubhouse in 2011 which is situated within the grounds of St. Joseph’s Community Centre, Wexford.
+The club moved to it's purpose built clubhouse in 2011, which was named the Michael Curran Memorial Hall after the founding member.

 WMRC hosts an annual exhibition every spring in addition to an annual club open day in October each year which coincides with the Wexford Opera Festival.
 The club also attends other exhibitions throughout the year including shows in Dublin, Cork and in Northern Ireland.
 The club intends to exhibit in the UK in the coming years.